We launched 100% nuts and peanut powder

 Our recommendations are:

-- 1st feeding: Give 1 teaspoon (3g) with porridge or puree, for example.
-It is recommended to give it during the day, and to observe the baby during the two hours following the intake in case any allergy symptoms appear.
+- 1st dose: Give 1 teaspoon (3g) with porridge or puree, for example.
+It is recommended to give it during the day and observe the baby for two hours after the dose in case any allergy symptoms appear.

-- 2nd dose: If there is no allergy during these days, repeat the same 3g dose.
+- 2nd dose: If no allergy appears on those days, repeat the same 3g dose again.

-- Rest of feedings: Thereafter, we recommend including 1 tablespoon (6g) in your meals, once a day, about 3-4 times a week during the first year.
+- Other servings: From there, we recommend including 1 tablespoon (6g) in their meals once a day, about 3-4 times a week during the first year.

-How do I include them in my daily diet?
+How do I include them in their daily diet?

-They can be included in cereal porridges, fruit purees, in your meals, with natural yogurt (from 9 months) or even in homemade recipes such as oatmeal pancakes!
+They can be included in cereal porridges, fruit purees, in their meals, with natural yogurt (from 9 months) or even in homemade recipes like oat pancakes!

-Why were they all mixed at the same time and not separately?
+Why were they all mixed at once and not separately?

-Peanut proteins are very similar in structure to those of nuts.
-For this reason, it is quite common that people with peanut allergy are also allergic to some of these nuts, as they have a high cross-reactivity.
+Peanut proteins are structurally very similar to those of tree nuts.
+For this reason, it is quite common for people allergic to peanuts to also be allergic to some of these tree nuts, as they have high cross-reactivity.

-In the case of an allergic reaction, it will be the specialist who will identify which food it is due to.
+In the case of an allergic reaction, the specialist will identify which food is responsible.

-I was once told that it was better to introduce peanuts earlier... is it true?
+Once I was told it was better to introduce peanut first… is that true?

-Regarding whether to introduce peanuts first to test their tolerance and then the rest of the nuts, our team of allergists and pediatricians with whom we have designed this product consider that it can be done at the same time.
+Regarding whether to introduce peanut first to check tolerance and then the rest of the tree nuts, our team of allergists and pediatricians with whom we designed this product considers that it can be done at the same time.

 Why is peanut included in the mix?

-Our team of allergists and pediatricians with whom we have designed this product consider it very interesting to do so.
-A single product offers all the allergens of this type of food for which it is intended to prevent a future allergy.
-This simplifies its administration without having to use two ingredients (peanut and fruit mixture) that families will use several times a week.
+Our team of allergists and pediatricians, with whom we designed this product, consider it very interesting to make it.
+In a single product, all the allergens of this type of food for which future allergy prevention is intended are offered.
+This simplifies its administration without having to use two ingredients (peanut and nut mix) that families will use several times a week.
 We make it easy for you!